FREE STRATEGY PACK

 1. Collect and Classify Your Content

 Next, gather all existing content by listing them on a spreadsheet.
 To make the aggregation more meaningful, add columns that will uniquely identify that piece of content from all the others.
-You can add columns for URLs, type of content (blog, website copy, e-book, product deion, photo, etc.), date of publication, etc.
+You can add columns for URLs, type of content (blog, website copy, e-book, product description, photo, etc.), date of publication, etc.

 For small websites, this step can be manually done.
 But if you’re a large website, you can use tools that will harvest all the links and download it on an Excel or CSV file like Screaming Frog and SEMrush.
 One advantage of using a tool is that it already categorises the content for you.